ModelInference/dinv/README.md

     2. Merge logs
     3. Detect invariants

+**TODO: mention that all steps are triggered by running go run dinv.go or similar; add link to the usage screen at bottom of page.**

 ## Instrument system source code (Part 1)

 Variables in go code are not readily available for analysis at